MatthewTFarley/blocitoff/README.md

 == README

-Blocitoff: A self-destructing to-do list application.
+Blocitoff: A to-do list application with timed removal of tasks to keep your agenda clutter free.

 by Matthew Farley